mindyogaua/mindyogaua.github.io/privacy-policy.md

 **Questions or concerns?** Reading this privacy notice will help you understand your privacy rights and choices.
 If you do not agree with our policies and practices, please do not use our Application/Service.
-If you still have any questions or concerns, please contact us at mindyoga.ua@gmail.com
+If you still have any questions or concerns, please [contact us](mailto:mindyoga.ua@gmail.com)

 ## Section 2: Information collection and use